Merieme-Ennajah/Customer-Segmentation-RFM-Analysis/README.md

 - Revenue distribution analysis
 - RFM behavioral insights

-Screenshots are available in the `powerbi/` folder.
+Screenshots are available in the project folder.